 Begin your journey in the metropolis of Tokyo.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, this city has a vibrant charm all of its own.
 Continue on to Hakone, and explore the beautiful national park located at the base of Mt.
 Fuji, Japan's most sacred peak.
 From there venture on to Kyoto, the cultural heart of Japan, and a fascinating historical city.
 Highlights include a full day private guided tour of Tokyo, Kyoto and a traditional tea ceremony.
 An itinerary blending Japan's super-modern & fascinating traditional aspects - all in 8 days.

+Welcome to Japan!
 You will be met on arrival at Tokyo Narita Airport today and taken by shuttle bus to your hotel in Tokyo.
-Please note that as other people will be in the same bus there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
-Journey time is around 2 hours and this is a comfortable and easy way to make today's transfer.
-Look out for some great views as you ride the elevated highways into town.
+Please note that as other people will be in the same bus, there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
+Journey time is around 2 hours, depending on traffic.
+Enjoy the ride, as this is a comfortable and easy way to make today's transfer.
+Look out for some great views along the elevated highways into town.
 (This service is on a group basis.)

 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.